Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Often circles back to the lead;
   + A quote can be effective.

-My assignment
-> In a groundbreaking study, researchers have made strides in helping locked-in syndrome who are paralyzed and unable to communicate, but are mentally aware, to express themselves.
-The scientists used a new technique that can be used to measure people's thoughts by measuring blood flow in the brain through the skull.
-The tool accurately divined whether the patient was thinking "yes" or "no." This breakthrough could be the first step towards giving a voice to those in a locked-in state.

 ### 8.5 Interviewing a Scientist

 + Why do you need the scientist to speak well?